jaspetham/Open-Source-Development---QuickNote/README.md

+## This is for an  OSD assignment project
 # Quicknote

 A persistent note/to-do list application — click a button in your browser and record notes, which will persist even after browser restarts.